-A squeaky dryer can be a real nuisance.
-Thankfully there are a few easy ways to fix this headache.
+When your cherished Whirlpool starts singing songs you’ve never heard before, there could be a number of issues at play.
+Thankfully, there are a few easy ways to fix this squeaky headache.
 The dryer is a rather simple device with minimal moving parts inside, which makes isolating the squeaky part a rather deductive process.
 The main culprits are normally the belt, the idler pulley, the drum bearing, or the motor itself.

 If your appliance is still under warranty, the manufacturer will be liable to fix these issues.
 If your warranty has expired, however, you’ll have to fix the faulty part(s) yourself — or invest in a new appliance altogether (we’ve got some recommendations for you!).
 Here’s our comprehensive guide to fixing a squeaky dryer.

 Note: First and foremost, unplug the dryer, disconnect the utilities, and move the unit away from the wall.
-You might also consider wearing a pair of gloves as a precaution as well.
+You might also consider wearing a pair of gloves as a precaution.

-This process starts the same as the others.
-You will also need to remove the belt and the drum from the unit.
-Now, using a screwdriver, release the motor mounting clips and remove the motor.
-Behind the dryer motor is the blower wheel, use a wrench to slightly loosen this component.
-Turn the drive shaft with the wrench while holding the blower wheel in place.
+As with the other fixes, complete the same steps to open the dryer and access the inner components, then take the belt and drum out of the machine.
+Using a screwdriver, release the motor mounting clips and remove the motor.
+Behind the dryer’s motor is the blower wheel.
+Use a wrench to slightly loosen this component.
+Turn the driveshaft with the wrench while holding the blower wheel in place.

-With this task you will also need to remove the back panel of the dryer.
-To do so, you’ll need to unscrew the outward-facing screws along the edge of the panel.
-Now the air duct will be accessible; a series of mounting screws holds this duct in place.
+This task is a little more complicated, so you will also remove the dryer’s back panel by taking out the outward-facing screws that attach to the edges of the dryer’s back side.
+Now the air duct will be accessible.
+A series of mounting screws hold this duct in place.
 Simply unscrew these and remove the air duct.
 Once removed, the blower wheel will be visible.
 Set the blower wheel to the side for the time being.

-Once all of the locking tabs along the motor bracket have been released, disconnect the wire harness connected to the motor and remove the faulty component.
-You can now install the new motor.
+Unlock all of the tabs on the motor bracket so you’re able to disconnect the wire harness that holds the motor in place.
+Take out the old motor and insert the new model in its place.
 Reconnect the wire harness to the new motor, reinsert the blower wheel, and clamp the motor in place.
-Then insert the air duct and back panel, position the drum and apply the drum belt, threading the belt through the idler pulley and around the motor pulley.
+Then, insert the air duct and back panel, position the drum, and apply the drum belt, threading the belt through the idler pulley and around the motor pulley.